GWLab-UML/Protocols/Molecular_labwork/16S_library_prep.md

 	- check to make sure bands aren't running off the gel
 11. turn off electric current *then* remove lid
 12. take picture of gel and save in lab notebook
-	- *do not look at the blue-green led with your eyes*
+	- *do not look at the blue-green light directly*
-	- turn lights off in room, put gel on the glass and lift the cover (45 degrees) so that there is no reflection from the gel, take photo parallel to gel
+	- place box with an amber pane over gel imager and take photo parallel to gel.
-	- editing: crop to be centered, brightness -100
+	- editing: crop to be centered, ensure photo is in focus
 13. in some cases may run for longer to get more separation in bands
 14. you may reuse gels up to 3 times, if so break the gel up into a glass container that can be covered and store at 2-8 °C